EDUCBA Logo

 calculations in excel example 1.14

-Summary of Example 1: As the user wants to perform calculations like multiplication, summation, subtraction by 4 and find out the square root of all numbers in MS Excel.
+Summary of Example 1: As the user wants to perform calculations like multiplication, summation, and subtraction by 4 and find out the square root of all numbers in MS Excel.

 Example #2 – Basic Calculations like Summation, Average, and Counting